submariner-io/submariner-website/src/content/community/releases/_index.en.md

 ### Other changes

 * The cluster service CIDRs are now correctly discovered on Kubernetes 1.33+ in managed Kubernetes environments like EKS and GKE.
+* Fixed an issue which resulted in a stale `RouteAgent` resource when the associated pod was terminated or the node was powered off.

 ## v0.21.2 (November 10, 2025)